haowang-astro/jetsimpy/README.md

 python setup.py clean
 ```

-You may install the package and clean up the directory with one line:
+You may install the package and clean up the directory by a single line:
 ```bash
 pip install . && python setup.py clean
 ```